bandicm/asynco/README.md

 - Header only
 - Asynchronous programming
 - Multithread
-- Asynchronous timer functions: periodic, delayed (like setInterval and setTimeout from JS)
+- Asynchronous timer functions: Periodic, Delayed (like setInterval and setTimeout from JS)
 - Typed events (on, tick, off) (like EventEmitter from JS: on, emit, etc)
 - Event loops
 - Multiple parallel execution loops